danmackinlay/pattern_machine/README.md

 TODO
 ------

+* rename "feature" functions as used in python and SC implementation to "basis" functions to reduce confusion with, e.g. bar position
 * fix bar position features - currently totally broken.

   * weight features to de-favour annoying ones such as bar position